web-extend/web-extend/docs/guide/start/quick-start.md

 During the initialization, you'll be prompted to:

-1. Choose a project name
+1. Input a project name
 2. Select a template
 3. Select entrypoints
-4. Select additional tools
+4. Select additional tools (optional)

 The following is an example of the initialization process.